MicrosoftDocs/azure-devops-docs/docs/organizations/billing/change-number-paid-extension-users.md

 ms.manager: jillfra
 ms.author: chcomley
 author: chcomley
-ms.date: 06/14/2019
+ms.date: 10/14/2019
 monikerRange: '>= tfs-2013'
 ---

-# Change the number of paid extension users for Azure DevOps
+# Change the number of extension users for Azure DevOps

 [!INCLUDE [version-vsts-tfs-all-versions](../../_shared/version-vsts-tfs-all-versions.md)]

-In this article, learn how you can increase or decrease the number of paid users for a feature or extension, to scale with your team's needs.
+In this article, learn how you can increase or decrease the number of users for a feature or extension, to scale with your team's needs.

 ## Prerequisites

 You must have [access to billing](add-backup-billing-managers.md) for your organization's Azure subscription.

-## Change number of paid users
+## Change number of extension users

 1. Sign in to your organization (```https://dev.azure.com/{yourorganization}```).